Blotch3D/Blotch3D/README.md

 original HLSL code for BasicEffect or one of the provided custom shaders.

-Documentation for individua custom shaders follow.
+Documentation for individual custom shaders follow.

 Translucency with the BlBasicEffectAlphaTest shader
 ===================================================